cloudflare/cloudflare-docs/content/cloudflare-one/faq/teams-general-faq.md

 ### Traffic scope

 Regional Services apply to all HTTPS traffic proxied through our Access, Gateway, Cloudflare Tunnel and WARP products.
-Additionally, you can [configure Cloudflare Tunnel](/cloudflare-one/connections/connect-apps/install-and-setup/tunnel-guide/local/local-management/arguments/#region) to only connect to data centers within the United States, regardless of where the tunnel was deployed.
+Additionally, you can [configure Cloudflare Tunnel](/cloudflare-one/connections/connect-apps/install-and-setup/tunnel-guide/local/local-management/arguments/#region) to only connect to data centers within the United States, regardless of where the software was deployed.

 ### Logs scope